dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 Then you obviously do something wrong and should better use a join table.
 I highly recommend using `tinyint(3) unsigned` which can hold up to 8 bits – more than enough.
 It still only needs 1 byte.

+### Advantage
+The main advantage is the storage of e.g. up to 8 bits in 1 byte compared to `8+ bytes (= 8x more space) as seperate flags on the table row.
+With thousands and millions of records this can sum up.
+It only uses a single field, which keeps DB/app migration at a minimum, if you only introduce new ones on top.
+Also easy to transfer this data around, since we don't have to check and process multiple fields on the record.

 ## Usage
 Attach it to your model's `Table` class in its `initialize()` method like so: